Why Do Athletes Warm Up With Equipment From Other Sports?

 Professional athletes have long maintained a robust love affair with their counterparts in other sports.
+It’s common to see Lakers at a Dodgers game or golf stars at Wimbledon.

-This is common in every single sports city, and particularly when a home team has made the playoffs.
-It’s an easy way to A) endear yourself to home fans, B) spend your millions (if they have to pay for anything at all, who knows) and C) find inspiration in the battles of leagues that aren’t your own.
+For one, they’re fans, just like us.
+It’s an easy way to endear themselves to home fans, spend their millions — if they have to pay for anything at all, who knows — or find inspiration in the battles of fellow athletes.

 Beyond this playful love affair, though, multi-sport practice might have a more tangible purpose: it can help prepare players for the sport they’re actually paid to play.
-We walk through this growing trend, with some fascinating examples.
+Let’s walk through this growing trend, with some fascinating examples.

 Ohtani, Stroud, Djokovic